Edu-n-Action/HelpOut/README.md

   > ```
   > npm run dev
   > ```
-- Then we can open the web app on `http://localhost:3000` to see the result.
+- Then we can open the web app on `<http://localhost:3000>` to see the result.

 ## Deployment

-We also have already deployed the web app on
+We also have already provided the web app on `<link>`

 ## Teams

-- Salman Faiz Hidayat
+- Salman Faiz Hidayat (Hustler)
-- Ken Bima Satria Gandasasmita
+- Ken Bima Satria Gandasasmita (Hipster)
-- Wafi Afdi Alfaruqi
+- Wafi Afdi Alfaruqi (Hacker)
-- Polikarpus Arya Pradhanika
+- Polikarpus Arya Pradhanika (Hacker)